deepfence/golang_deepfence_sdk/client/docs/GraphNodeInfo.md

 NewGraphNodeInfoWithDefaults instantiates a new GraphNodeInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudComplianceCount

+`func (o *GraphNodeInfo) GetCloudComplianceCount() int32`

+GetCloudComplianceCount returns the CloudComplianceCount field if non-nil, zero value otherwise.

+### GetCloudComplianceCountOk

+`func (o *GraphNodeInfo) GetCloudComplianceCountOk() (*int32, bool)`

+GetCloudComplianceCountOk returns a tuple with the CloudComplianceCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudComplianceCount

+`func (o *GraphNodeInfo) SetCloudComplianceCount(v int32)`

+SetCloudComplianceCount sets CloudComplianceCount field to given value.

+### GetCloudComplianceScanId

+`func (o *GraphNodeInfo) GetCloudComplianceScanId() string`

+GetCloudComplianceScanId returns the CloudComplianceScanId field if non-nil, zero value otherwise.

+### GetCloudComplianceScanIdOk

+`func (o *GraphNodeInfo) GetCloudComplianceScanIdOk() (*string, bool)`

+GetCloudComplianceScanIdOk returns a tuple with the CloudComplianceScanId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudComplianceScanId

+`func (o *GraphNodeInfo) SetCloudComplianceScanId(v string)`

+SetCloudComplianceScanId sets CloudComplianceScanId field to given value.

 ### GetComplianceCount